meganesu/personal-site-v2/src/blog/game-boy-opcodes.md

 ### 1. Use a mobile-first design process.

-I didn't really do much up-front design when I was building the MVP of this.
+I didn't really do much up-front design when I started building this.
 I was eager to dig into the code to generate the instructions, and I wasn't thinking about much beyond the implementation details.
 I essentially just based my design off of what already existed on the pastraiser site.
 Next time, I'd like to have a more mobile-first approach.
 The big grids are okay on a desktop view (and even then, only when the browser window is large), but the layout doesn't really translate to a smaller device.

 ### 2. The open-source community will help you if you ask.